dice-group/Universal_Embeddings/README.md

 pip install -r requirements.txt
 ```

-It may be neccessary to additionally install the required libraries for each submodule.

 ## Training Universal Embeddings

 ### Reproducing the reported paper results (Table 3 in the article)